SemanticMatter/ci-cd/README.md

 > **Note**: Workflow-level set `env` context variables cannot be used when setting input values for the called workflow.
 > See the [GitHub documentation](https://docs.github.com/en/actions/learn-github-actions/contexts#env-context) for more information on the `env` context.

+See the [pre-commit website](https://pre-commit.com) to learn more about how to use and configure pre-commit in your repository.

 ## License & copyright

 This repository licensed under the  [MIT LICENSE](LICENSE) with copyright &copy; 2022 Casper Welzel Andersen ([CasperWA](https://github.com/CasperWA)).

+## Funding support

+This repository has been supported by the following projects:

+- **OntoTrans** (2020-2024) that receives funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement n.
+862136.

+- **OpenModel** (2021-2025) receives funding from the European Union’s Horizon 2020 Research and Innovation Programme - DT-NMBP-11-2020 Open Innovation Platform for Materials Modelling, under Grant Agreement no: 953167.